Forgiveness: In relationships

 Sheldon et al. conducted a study in which they surveyed both married and dating couples on past relational transgressions, the communication strategies used to grant forgiveness, the degree of forgiveness within a specific relationship, and the ratings of relationship satisfaction.
 The severity of the transgression was measured by three different factors and rated on a scale of severity.

-Of the forgiving strategies, five emerged and were rated on the frequency of their use.
-Forgiveness tendency (how likely couples were to forgive) was measured in five terms and rated on how likely couples were to agree to forgive, and relationship satisfaction was measured using Hendrick's Relationship Assessment Scale, which aimed to help understand how satisfied couples were with their relationship after having gone through some sort of transgression and then the forgiveness process.
-The results of this study showed that in married partners, the tendency to forgive was positively related to the use of minimizing and nonverbal forgiveness strategies.
-When it came to the severity of the transgression, the tendency or likelihood of forgiveness had no relation to any use of any given forgiveness strategy.
+Five common strategies of forgiveness emerged and were rated on the frequency of their use.
+Forgiveness tendency (how likely couples were to forgive) was measured in five aspects and rated on how likely couples were to agree to forgive, and relationship satisfaction was measured using Hendrick's Relationship Assessment Scale.
+The study showed that in married partners, the tendency to forgive was positively related to the use of minimizing and nonverbal forgiveness strategies.
+When it came to the severity of the transgression, the likelihood of forgiveness was unrelated to use of any specific forgiveness strategy.

-On the other hand, in dating relationships, the tendency to forgive was positively correlated with the use of nonverbal and explicit strategy, as was the transgression severity.
+In dating relationships, the tendency to forgive was positively correlated with the use of nonverbal and explicit strategies, as was the transgression severity.
 Overall, this study showed that both married and dating couples who experienced similar amounts of transgressions did not differ largely in their satisfaction in the relationship after the forgiveness had occurred.

 People in a relationship often believe that forgiveness means both parties must forget what had happened.
-When couples forgive their spouses, they sometimes need help from professionals to overcome the pain that might remain.
+When couples forgive their spouses, they sometimes need help from professionals to overcome the lingering emotions.
 Researchers described differences between how each individual perceives the situation based on who is in pain and who caused the pain.

-The act and effects of forgiveness can vary depending on the relationship status between people.
+The acts and effects of forgiveness can vary depending on the relationship.
 Between people who are married, friends, or acquaintances, the process of forgiving is similar but not completely the same.